willbuck/midwestjs-2015-protractor/protractor-slides/slides/e2eDownsides/brittle.e2eDownsides.md

 - Brittle like peanut-brittle
 - Many of these reasons don't conceptually 'break' the functionality
 - But they certainly could cause your test as you wrote it to fail
+- Can also fail intermittently due to downtimes or hiccups in *any* of your potentially many integrations
 - We have some means of mitigating this, but they aren't perfect